anargh-t/Audio_Seperation_Pytorch/README.md

 - **Loss:** SI-SNR (Scale-Invariant Signal-to-Noise Ratio)
 - **Optimizer:** Adam with gradient clipping
-- **Logging:** Both training and validation losses are logged and plotted
+- **Logging:** Both training and validation losses are logged and plotted using TensorBoard
 - **Checkpoints:** Best and periodic model weights are saved in the `model/` directory

 ---